quixai/Azure-iot-hub-quix-bridge/README.md

-# C# Hello World
+# Microsoft Azure IoT Hub bridge
-The sample contained in this folder gives an example on how to connect to kafka and start a new stream with a few 'HelloWorld' parameter values
+The sample contained in this folder gives an example on how to connect to Azure IoT hub and bridge data into Kafka using Quix SDK.

 # Requirements to run the sample
 - .Net Core 3.0 SDK https://dotnet.microsoft.com/download/dotnet-core/3.0
-- An IDE (Microsoft's Visual Studio, JetBrain's Rider or other) to compile it.

 # Run the sample
-- Open WriteHelloWorld.sln with your IDE
+- In root folder run `dotnet restore`
+- `cd .\IoT.Brige\`
-- Build
+- `dotnet run`
-- Run WriteHelloWorld project inside IDE or run WriteHelloWorld.exe from the bin folder

-# Content of the sample
-- WriteHelloWorld.sln: The solution file describing what projects to include
-- WriteHelloWorld/Program.cs: contains logic necessary to connect to kafka topic and read stream
-- WriteHelloWorld/WriteHelloWorld.csproj: the project file which holds together the project and describes some build related details